jupyterlab/maintainer-tools/README.md

 It will ignore links to GitHub and cache links to save time.

 When adding this to a repo, you may need to skip some files or links.
-If the build fails, you can copy the pytest invocation used in the build, and add the appropriate `--ignore-glob` and `--check-links-ignore` until the tests pass locally, and add them as `ignore_glob` and `ignore_links` inputs to the action, respectively.
+If the build fails, you can copy the "Checking files with command" used in the build, and add the appropriate `--ignore-glob` and `--check-links-ignore` until the tests pass locally, and add them as `ignore_glob` and `ignore_links` inputs to the action, respectively.

 ```yaml
 name: Check Links